 That’s pretty impressive.
 By simply putting a lightweight accessory on your camera lens, you immediately improve your image quality and lens durability.
 This is why most photographers use lens hoods whenever they can.

-I’ll cover some more specific information below, including sample photos taken with and without a lens hood.
+Below, I’ll cover some more specific information about the benefits of lens hoods, including sample photos taken with and without a hood.
 But that’s the most important thing to know: Use a lens hood whenever possible to get more durability and flare resistance.

 The main purpose of a hood is to reduce the amount of lens flare that appears in an image.
 If you’ve ever taken pictures with bright lights in your photo – especially the sun – chances are good that you have seen lens flare before.
 Or, maybe you have watched a J.J.
 Abrams movie!
 Although lens flare can look good when you’re aboard the starship Enterprise, it’s usually something you want to avoid in everyday photography.

 Unfortunately, one big issue with flare is that it sometimes appears even when the source of light is outside your photograph.
 This is the type of problem you may not even see in the field, only to open the photo on your computer and realize that it has vivid reflections and glare in it.
 That’s especially true if you’re using a low quality filter, or if your lens has less advanced anti-glare coatings.
 Some lenses are more prone to flare than others.

 The good news is that lens hoods can help – though, granted, only if the source of light is outside your frame.
 Here are two example photos side by side, taken without a lens hood (on the left) and with one (on the right).
 You should be able to see a noticeable difference.
 There’s a reddish flare in the dark area at the very bottom of the first image, which is gone in the second.
 The orange, hazy area at the top right is fixed as well:

 So, to reduce flare in your photos, it is a good idea to use a lens hood whenever possible.

 2) Lens Hoods Add Contrast